Visiting Students: Start Your Academic Journey

 How do I choose my classes?

 At UL, courses are called modules.
-Study Abroad students can choose from classes/modules in our Autumn 2022 Module Booklet.
-There are also unique courses set up especially for Study Abroad students, such as Irish Studies modules.
+Study Abroad students can ONLY choose courses/modules from our Spring 2024 Module Booklet.

 Faculty, Department, Level & ECTS (Credits)

-- Year 1- modules are normally taken in the first year.
+- Year 1 - these modules are normally taken by first year students.

-- Year 2- modules are normally taken in the second year and may require a knowledge of material covered in Year 1 modules.
+- Year 2 - these modules are normally taken by second year students and may require a knowledge of material covered in Year 1 modules.

-- Year 3- modules are normally taken in the third year and may require a knowledge of material covered in Year 1 and Year 2 modules.
+- Year 3 - these modules are normally taken by third year students and may require a knowledge of material covered in Year 1 and Year 2 modules.

 Every module has a unique code, which carries a range of information.
 The following is an example: